oznogongames/StarCreationToolsForUnity/SunForge/Assets/StarTools/readme_offline.md

 No, Unity can struggle with large coordinates and scales, which you might see when trying to create space-sized games or simulations.
 You can read more about this problem [here](http://davenewson.com/posts/2013/unity-coordinates-and-scales.html).

+## Contact info ##

+Questions?
+Comments?
+Suggestions?

+Shoot me a quick email at <jacob.lane.p@gmail.com>.
+I try to respond to emails within a day when possible.

 ## Update History ##

+### 1.0.3 ###

+Released October 12th, 2017

+-Fixed a bug in the corona shader on mobile (Thanks Leo!)

+-Improved performance by switching from spheres to hemispheres

 ### 1.0.2 ###

+Released April 10th, 2017

 -Added Pause/Unpause functionality